sveltia/sveltia-cms/README.md

 - Ensuring maximum compatibility with existing versions of Netlify/Decap CMS
 - Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible
-  - So far 95+ of them have been effectively solved in Sveltia CMS, with the goal of solving 125 by GA
+  - So far, 95+ of them have been effectively solved in Sveltia CMS, with the goal of solving 125 by GA and 200 in later releases.
+  - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have a specific issue you’d like us to fix!
 - Responding to user feedback
 - Implementing our own enhancement ideas